 The Asia Pacific region is generally considered to be a low cost option for offshoring human capital, and while that continues to be the case for the most part, consideration of regulation, skilled supply, and productivity influence which markets make sense for various employment strategies.
 As legislation has adapted significantly in past years, and altered labor costs in many countries like China, the strength of other labor markets’ supply and legislative framework have been significantly improved in comparison.
 The quality of talent and ease or labor regulations in Singapore and New Zealand have placed them in the top five, with New Zealand’s talent pool being significantly stronger due to Covid and the return of many workers who had been employed elsewhere.

 Hong Kong, Macau, and Japan also have strong, but complex labor regulations that can favor many foreign employers which, coupled with their talent pools and productivity levels make these markets favorable in region despite the size of India and China’s workforce.
 Appropriate weighting of relevant market insight for location strategy has become both common and best practice through Covid as employers seek to balance and diversify regional investments to ensure business continuity moving forward.

-Size of the bubble reflects the Relative Availability of each market, while the color reflects Relative Regulation
+Size of the bubble reflects the Relative Workforce Supply of each market, while the color reflects Relative Regulation

 Average wage, though a great tool comparison, is predominantly driven by the ratio of highly skilled jobs to lower skilled jobs.
 Markets with a higher volume of highly skilled jobs will average higher wages than markets with a high volume of low skilled jobs.
 Therefore, not all markets with lowest wage are the lowest for rates for a given skill.